Feasterville-Trevose, Pennsylvania: Climate

-According to the Köppen climate classification system, Feasterville-Trevose has aHumid subtropical climate (Cfa).
+According to the Köppen climate classification system, Feasterville-Trevose has a Humid subtropical climate (Cfa).
 Cfa climates are characterized by all months having an average mean temperature > 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 71.6 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Feasterville-Trevose, episodes of heat and high humidity can occur with heat index values > 108 °F. Since 1981, the highest air temperature was 102.9 °F on July 22, 2011, and the highest daily average mean dew point was 76.2 °F on August 13, 1999.
 The average wettest month is July which correlates with the peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 6.73 in on August 27, 2011.
 During the winter months, the average annual extreme minimum air temperature is 1.2 °F. Since 1981, the coldest air temperature was -9.2 °F on January 22, 1984.
 Episodes of extreme cold and wind can occur with wind chill values < -9 °F. The average annual snowfall (Nov-Apr) is 25.1 in.
-Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) occur once every few years, particularly during nor’easters from December through February.
+Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) occur once every few years, particularly during nor'easters from December through February.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Feasterville-Trevose would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
-The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 1.2 °F. The average date of first spring leaf-out is March 25 and fall color usually peaks in late-October and early-November.
+The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 1.2 °F. The average date of first spring leaf-out is March 25 and fall color usually peaks in late October and early November.